EAGLE-1: Advancing Europe's Leadership in Quantum Communications

 The EAGLE-1 satellite will be launched by Arianespace on the Vega C rocket from Europe’s Spaceport from French Guiana.
 The sovereign end-to-end space-based solution will complete three years of in-orbit mission supported by the European Commission, and it will provide the European Union governments, institutions and critical business sectors early access to long-distance QKD, pathing the way towards ultra-secure data transmissions across the EU.

-As recently announced, the satellite platform for the Quantum Cryptography System will be delivered by the Italian aerospace company SITAEL.
+As recently announced, the project onboarded TNO and Airbus to deliver the ground station for QKD.
+Earlier, SES also joined efforts with TESAT to develop the EAGLE-1 payload.
+The satellite platform for the Quantum Cryptography System will be delivered by the Italian aerospace company SITAEL.

 Download the official EAGLE-1 Visual: